Esri/hub.js/docs/src/guides/hub-entities.md

 ### Hub Projects

 A Hub Project is a customizable representation of a real-world project.
 It can be associated with one or more Hub Sites or Hub Initiatives.
-It has a [banner image](), [timeline]() and can optinally have a [layout]().
+It has a [banner image](), [timeline]() and can optionally have a [layout]().

 In ArcGIS Online, the item type is `Hub Project`